mczhuge/NLSOM/README.md

 ## ✨ Introduction
-We introduce the concept of **Natural Language-Based Societies of Mind (NLSOM)**, which contains society, communities and agents.
+We introduce the concept of **Natural Language-Based Societies of Mind (NLSOM)**, which contains societies and communities of agents.

 #### 🔥 News:
 - [arXiv 2305.17066 (position paper)](https://arxiv.org/pdf/2305.17066.pdf) marks the beginning.
 Our vision continues to unfold and grow stronger! 💪